• Admissions

 Considering a Job at Twin Cedars?

-At Twin Cedars, we are continuously looking for strong, selfless, caring people who put children and youth first.
-Our staff is well trained, professional, and dedicated to the mission of helping youth find hope for a brighter tomorrow.
+At Twin Cedars, we are continuously looking for strong, compassionate, caring people who put children and youth first.
+Our staff is well-trained, professional, and dedicated to the mission of helping youth find hope for a brighter tomorrow.
 If you are thinking of joining our team, there are a few things you should know:

 • All employees of Twin Cedars undergo extensive background checks, as required by the State of Georgia, and must be able to meet minimum requirements.